Johnstown, New York

 Johnstown is a city in and the county seat of Fulton County in the U.S. state of New York.
-The city was named after its founder, Sir William Johnson, Superintendent of Indian Affairs in the Province of New York and a major general during the Seven Years' War in North America.
+The city was named after its colonial founder, Sir William Johnson, Superintendent of Indian Affairs for Britain in the Province of New York and a major general during the Seven Years' War in North America.
 It is located approximately 45 mi northwest of Albany, about one-third of the way between Albany and the Finger Lakes region to the west, in the Mohawk Valley region, within the foothills of the Adirondack Mountains.

 The city of Johnstown is mostly surrounded by the town of Johnstown, of which it was once a part when it was a village.
 Adjacent to Johnstown is the City of Gloversville.
 The two cities are together known as the "Glove Cities" due to their history of manufacturing gloves and other leather apparel.
-Gloversville and Johnstown together constituted the center of the American glove industry for 90 years until competition from other countries drove most of the manufacturers out of business.
+Gloversville and Johnstown constituted the center of the American glove industry for 90 years until competition from other countries drove most manufacturers out of business.

-As of the 2010 Census, the city had population of 8,743.
+As of the 2010 Census, the city had a population of 8,743.